 Depending on the denomination of Christian church, there might be additional things that aren’t allowed.
 For example:

-- Nazarene church historically doesn’t allow dancing.
+- Nazarene church historically didn’t allow dancing.

 - Seventh Day Adventist church does not allow drinking or smoking (even meat is discouraged unless following the Biblical commandments on food).